olaishola05/ola-new/README.md

 ### Prerequisites

 - [Node.js](https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-- [MongoDB](https://www.mongodb.com/) - MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
+- [MongoDB](https://www.mongodb.com/) - MongoDB is a general-purpose, document-based, distributed database built for modern application developers and for the cloud era.
 - [Prisma](https://www.prisma.io/) - Prisma is a next-generation ORM for Node.js and TypeScript.

 ### Installing